jasper-zanjani/notes/lx/README.md

 [SystemD]: systemd.md "De facto standard init system for all major Linux distributions today"
 [target]: #targets 'target&#10;systemd term for the operational modes that sysvinit calls "run levels"&#10;Nemeth, Evi. _Unix and Linux System Administration Handbook, 5th ed._: 43'
 [TmpFs]: # 'TmpFs&#10;Temporary file storage paradigm implemented in many Unix-like operating systems.
 It is intended to appear as a mounted file system, but data is stored in volatile memory instead of a persistent storage device.&#10;"tmpfs".
 Wikipedia.'
+[configure script]: # 'configure script&#10;Script that converts a Makefile.in template into a Makefile, responsible for preparing the software build, ensuring dependencies are available, such as a C compiler for C programs.&#10;Not typically built by hand but packaged by another program in the `autotools` suite, like `autoconf`, `automake`, etc. '

 ###### Tasks
 - [**Set custom resolution on a VM**](#custom-resolution)